VaLeXaR/wp-multilang/readme.txt

 == Description ==

-WP Multilang is a multilingual plugin for WordPress.
+WP Multilang is the multilingual plugin for WordPress.

 Translations of post types, taxonomies, meta fields, options, text fields in miltimedia files, menus, titles and text fields in widgets.

 == Features of the plugin WP Multilang ==

-* 100% free.
 * Translation at PHP.
 * Compatible with REST.
 * Support configuration for translate multidimensional arrays in options, meta fields, post content.
-* Support multisite
+* Support multisite.
-* Support WordPress in subfolder
+* Support WordPress in sub-folder.
-* Separate menu items, posts, terms, widgets by language
+* Separate menu items, posts, terms, widgets by language.
-* Many filters for dynamic applying translation settings
+* Many filters for dynamic applying translation settings.
-* No duplicate posts
+* No duplicate posts, terms, menus widgets.
-* No subdomain for each language version
+* No sub-domain for each language version.
+* No additional tables in database.
 * Possibility set many languages with one localization.
 For example, for localization in the region.
 * Possibility to set custom locale for html(If installed locale is en_US, you can set locale like: en, en-UK, en-AU etc. Without installation another localization)
-* Possibility for add new languages for any user with capability `manage_options`
+* Possibility for add new languages for any user with capability `manage_options`.
 * Exist the role "Translator" for editing posts, terms.
 It can not publish or delete.

 == WP Multilang compatible with plugins ==